openSUSE/IBus-Theme-Tools/README.md

 [Python Library Dependency](../../network/dependencies)

-## Pre knowledge
+## Pre-knowledge

-In non GNOME Shell desktop environment, the display effect of IBus is determined by the current GTK theme.
+In non-GNOME Shell desktop environment, the display effect of IBus is determined by the current GTK theme.

 `$HOME/.config/gtk-3.0/settings.ini` defines the current GTK3 theme and font size.